collocations.org

 2. set of lights for drivers

-VERB + SIGNAL
+VERB + signal

 operate

-SIGNAL + VERB
+signal + VERB

-be (on) red/green
+be on red/green, be red/green

 The traffic signals were on red.